benwelker/pluralsight-js-dev-env/README.md

-# pluralsight-js-dev-env
+# JavaScript Development Environment

-JavaScript Development Environment
+This is a base for any JavaScript related projects based on the Pluralsight course "JavaScript Development Environment" by Cory House